Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Influence of the Atlantic Multidecadal Variability and spring soil moisture on heat waves with return times of a few years

 \subsection{Influence on the frequency of heat wave days}

-In this section we study the effect of the AMV and spring soil moisture on heat waves using the threshold-based definition introduced in \cref{def:hw-threshold}. \Cref{fig:mean_anomaly_RR} shows the difference in the mean number of heat wave days per year between the Dry and the Wet ensembles and the AMV+ and the AMV- ensembles for each of the three models.
-Both the AMV and spring soil moisture influence significantly the mean number of heat wave days over large areas of Europe.
-As could be expected, the influence of both the positive AMV phase and a reduced soil moisture is positive in most regions.
-However, there are also regions of small negative influence in Northeast Europe (between 0 and -1 heat wave days per year).
-They are located further North and East for the soil moisture conditioning compared to the AMV.
-Although the exact location is model dependent, such regions of negative influence are present in all models.
+We first study the effect of the AMV and spring soil moisture on heat waves using the threshold-based definition introduced in \cref{def:hw-threshold}. \Cref{fig:mean_anomaly_RR} shows the difference in the mean number of heat wave days per year between the Dry and Wet ensembles and the AMV+ and AMV- ensembles for each of the three models.
+We use a bootstrap to test the significance of the differences at the 95\% level (see \cref{sec:supmat_method} for details).
+Both the AMV and spring soil moisture influence significantly the mean number of heat wave days over some areas of Europe but according to different regional patterns.

-For the AMV, the region of largest influence is the Mediterranean basin\footnote{We focus on land area only.
-The very large anomalies over the Atlantic ocean are due to the SST forcing of the simulations.} with positive differences from 1 to 3 heat wave days per year.
-These numbers must be compared with the mean number of heat wave days per year in the AMV- ensemble which is comprised between 7 and 10 heat wave days per year in most location (not shown).
-These results are in very good agreement with \cite{qasmi_modulation_2021} where earlier versions of the CNRM and EC-Earth models were used (namely, CNRM-CM5 and EC-Earth3P).